The Respiratory System

 4. Bronchiectasis

-📌 Chronic Bronchitis
+Chronic Bronchitis

-1. Smoking (most common):
+1. Smoking (most important cause):

-• ↑ Bronchial obstruction & bronchoconstriction
+• Causes bronchial obstruction & reflex bronchoconstriction

-2. Air Pollution: Sulfur dioxide, nitrogen dioxide, dust, fumes.
+2. Air Pollution:

 • Microscopic:

-• Persistent productive cough
+• Persistent, productive cough (sputum daily).

-• Recurrent infections
+• Recurrent chest infections.

-📌 Emphysema
+Emphysema

-Definition (WHO):
+Definition

-• Permanent dilatation of distal airspaces
+• Permanent enlargement of distal airspaces (respiratory bronchioles, alveolar ducts, alveoli).

-• Destruction of alveolar walls
+• Destruction of alveolar walls without significant fibrosis.

 1. Centriacinar (Centrilobular)